University of Cincinnati Health: Doctor of Pharmacy (PharmD)

 The PharmD professional degree program has been recognized by ACPE (Accreditation Council for Pharmacy Education) with special commendation in the areas of student affairs, curricular development and assessment and clinical experiential education.

-Fulltime MS/PHD programs
+Full-time MS/PHD programs

 Students interested in obtaining a full-time research-based MS or PhD degree in Pharmaceutical Sciences generate innovative research findings under the guidance of a program training faculty with funded research activities.

 Applicant selection is competitive.
 MS and PhD research programs focus on one of three areas: biomembrane science, experimental therapeutics, and health outcomes.

 Graduate programs in drug development

 The MS program with drug development specialization (MSDD) is a two-year, online degree program in global pharmaceutical development (drugs/biologicals, drug products and devices).
 Tailored to meet the aspirations of working professionals, the program can be completed on a part-time basis with coursework offered on-site in the evening on weekdays or via distance learning.

 A collaboration between academia, industry, and government, MSDD provides cross-disciplinary training in the scientific, regulatory and business aspects of drug development.